Robert-M-Lucas/h-mail/docs/generated/routes/auth/authenticate/AuthenticateRequest.md

 - Requires [authentication](../../../../Flows/Authentication%20Flow.md): ✅

 ## Description
-POST: Requests an access token using a username and password
+Requests an access token using a username and password

 ## Schema
 > [!NOTE]